 - Faster Swing Speed: Quite simply, aluminum bats are constructed to be light weight.
 Due to this, the bats are lighter than wood bats, so it's easier to swing the bat quickly.

+Bat certifications, such as BBCOR, in some eagues limit the dangers aluminum bats can have by imitating wooden bat characteristics.
+And, as you can see, both bat types have their advantages.
 In the end, aluminum bats provide more power, a faster swing, and a larger sweet spot.
 So, in terms of head-to-head, aluminum bats are better than wood bats.
 However, coaches, instructors, and serious players should use wood bats, even if it's just for training or practice.
 Why?
 Wood bats provide hitters with better mechanics, better approach, better contact and makes the player a better hitter.

 Want to put up great statistics?
 Use an aluminum bat.
 Looking to make the Pros?
 Use a wood bat.